itsmeandrewd/CpanelSec/README.md

 quotas for users.

-**inodebreakdown**: If inode restrictions are in place this will give a pretty accurate listing of folders containing to most inodes for abuse notices.
+**inodebreakdown**: If inode restrictions are in place this will give a pretty accurate listing of folders containing the most inodes for abuse notices.

 **chkmailabuse**: Shows scripts sending out mail, useful for finding malicious files blasting out spam.